Grv-Gaurav-singh/Projects__Resume/Sales insight/readme.md

 landscape effortlessly.
 So, in a nutshell, I turned complicated data into a handy dashboard to help AtliQ Hardware make better decisions about their sales.

+**For more detail about this project, please refer to Sales insight theory.docx file**